|

 on the metalflake blue paint.

 You want a tow rig?
-How about a
+How about

-as many innovative parts as the digger (well, not quite).
+has as many innovative parts as the digger (well, not quite).

 Hanna's